eyalg43/project_android/README.md

 ### `npm start`

+Because this is for the 4th part, you should also ensure that the CPP server of the 4th part runs.

 Now go back to Android studio and run the app, now you should be able to use the app!
 Now you are all set up, enjoy!